alexeygrigorev/libbloom-python/README.md

-# LIBBLOOM-Python
+# LibBloom-Python

-Fast bloom filter implementation with Python bindings
+Fast bloom filters implementation with Python bindings

 The implementation is based on [bloomfilter.js](https://github.com/jasondavies/bloomfilter.js) - and it's (almost) a direct translaslation form JavaScript to C.